Nazi gold train: Zone 65

 On 4 September, Koper and Richter went public for the first time, breaking their previous anonymity.
 They announced that the precise location of the train had been given to Polish authorities.
 They also released images they had taken with a KS-700 Ground Penetrating Radar system that appeared to show a 50-metre-deep man-made shaft with something in it.
 Koper and Richter believed the train was buried next to a 4 km stretch of track on Polish State Railways' Wrocław–Wałbrzych line at kilometre 65.

 Polish authorities sectioned off woodland in the area of kilometer 65, as well as deploying police and other guards in order to prevent access to the numerous treasure hunters who had arrived armed with detection equipment.
 In late September, the Polish military, acting at the request of the regional governor, began to clear the surface of trees and search for booby traps and mines.
-The military confirmed on October 4 that no explosives or other dangers existed, down to a metre's depth.
+In October the military declared the area safe.

 In mid-November, two different teams were cleared by city authorities in Wałbrzych to make a non-invasive assessment of the site.
 The first team was Koper and Richter.
 The second team consisted of mining specialists from the Kraków Mining Academy, headed by Janusz Madej.
-On 15 December, the second team announced that a survey had found no evidence of a train, though possible evidence of a collapsed tunnel.
+On 15 December, Madej's team announced that a survey had found no evidence of a train, though possible evidence of a collapsed tunnel.
 Koper and Richter stood by their claim of a train to which Madej responded: "It's human to make a mistake, but it's foolish to stand by it."